10 Ways to Prevent the Summer Reading Slide

 Choose a well‑loved story with fun and interesting characters and re‑enact it from beginning to end.
 Prepare some props and perform your story as a family for relatives when they come to visit.

 8. Stop summer learning loss with a fun kids book club

 Host a weekly reading circle at your house and invite your child's friends and family to join in.
 They can take turns choosing which books to read together each week.

 9.Keep kids learning over the holidays with fun car literacy games

 If you're planning a long road trip during the holidays, games like 'I Spy' can be great for building early literacy skills.
 Make words with number plate letters and don't forget to also stock up on good books for the road!If kids are taking their iPads they can read online books from the Reading Eggs library too!

 10. Mix things up with joke books and comic books

 Encouraging your child to read a variety of texts is great for setting them up to become lifelong readers.
-Choose books you know they'll love and don't be afraid to experiment with joke books, riddles, and comic books, which all offer their own unique benefits to young readers.
+Joke books, riddles, and comic books are a great way to prevent the summer slide, as even resistant readers enjoy these types of texts.
+Choose books you know they'll love.
+Don't be afraid to experiment with different formats, as they all offer their own unique benefits to young readers.